 I am hopeful that most of my readers experienced a positive shift.
 If, however, you are a regular Makeup to Go! reader, you have probably surmised that mine was not.
 It was not a disaster year by any stretch, but it was highly challenging to say the least.
 Now I know that in Social Media Land you are not supposed to say things like that.
 Every blog post, tweet, Instagram, Facebook post, etc. is supposed to be filled with un-ending fabulousness.
 As Pastor Steven Furtick once eloquently stated regarding Social Media;

 Let me let you in on a little secret that most people selling classes & workshops & seminars will not say: this is a hard profession and if you are fortunate enough to establish a career there will be ups and downs.
 I would love to be able to tell young artists that this industry is nothing but a non-stop love fest with plenty of work flowing down from the mountains like Manna for all, but lying is not my style.
 I have been fabulously blessed in this profession – yes – but I have also been fabulously challenged as well.
 The seemingly non-stop challenge this year has been getting paid for my work.
 Yep.
 You can do a job, do a GREAT job in fact, have people love you and all that and then still be waiting weeks, months and in extreme cases years to get paid.
 What do you do in the meantime?
 There is the rub.
 It is challenging to live without your income.
 This is but one example of the many hardships one can face in this profession.
 While not always of the financial nature, hardship befalls all artists, and I mean ALL artists of all levels.
 Even the highest level celebrity artists (read Scott Barnes story in the September 2012 Allure magazine) have experienced set-backs at one point or another in their career.
 How to get through it and stay sane?
-It’s not always easy to do but here is what has worked for me so far;
+It is not always easy to stay in a positive and proactive space, but here is what has worked for me so far;

 1 ) Do Something Else